-File system configuration is done using the fs\setup directive.
-This config directive accepts a list of filesystem configs.
-The device to create the filesystem on may be specified either as a path or as an alias in the format <alias name>.<y> where <y> denotes the partition number on the device.
-The partition can also be specified by setting partition to the desired partition number.
-The partition option may also be set to auto, in which this module will search for the existance of a filesystem matching the label, type and device of the fs\setup entry and will skip creating the filesystem if one is found.
+filesystem: (string) Filesystem type to create.
+E.g., ext4 or btrfs device: (string) Specified either as a path or as an alias in the format <alias name>. <y> where <y> denotes the partition number on the device.
+If specifying device using the <device name>. <partition number> format, the value of partition will be overwritten.

+partition: (string/integer/string) The partition can be specified by setting partition to the desired partition number.
+The partition option may also be set to auto, in which this module will search for the existence of a filesystem matching the label, type and device of the fs\setup entry and will skip creating the filesystem if one is found.
 The partition option may also be set to any, in which case any file system that matches type and device will cause this module to skip filesystem creation for the fs\setup entry, regardless of label matching or not.
-To write a filesystem directly to a device, use partition: none.
-A label can be specified for the filesystem using label, and the filesystem type can be specified using filesystem.
+To write a filesystem directly to a device, use partition: none. partition: none will always write the filesystem, even when the label and filesystem are matched, and overwrite is false.